pombreda/pgreloaded/doc/modules/array.rst

     (5, 5)

-The :attr:`MemoryView.strides`, which have to be passed on creating a new :class:`MemoryView` define the layout of the data over different dimensions.
+The :attr:`MemoryView.strides`, which have to be passed on creating a new :class:`MemoryView`, define the layout of the data over different dimensions.
 In the example above, we created a 5x5 two-dimensional view to the image graphics. ::